Welcome to The Storied Recipe!

 On the simplicity of this dish:

 - Kaveri says, “This dish is not garnished, it depends entirely on the flavour and fragrance of wild mushrooms for its appeal.
 Kodagu has excellent native limes, which are sliced and squeezed over this curry.
-Usually there’s a flash of vivid green from limes sliced and placed beside the dish.”
+Usually, there’s a flash of vivid green from limes sliced and placed beside the dish.”

 Flavor

-- The flavor is perfectly balanced – smooth coconut, spicy green chili, slightly sweet ground coriander, sour lime, earthy mushrooms.
+- The flavor is perfectly balanced – smooth coconut, spicy green chili, slightly sweet ground coriander, sour lime, and earthy mushrooms.

 Texture